asbhd/CASCADE-2.0/README.md

 Within each directory trained model weights are provided to make predictions from .sdf files.
 Notebooks containing examples to make predictions using the pre-trained models have been included

-## Making Predictions from SMILES

-The directory prediction_SMILES contains a workflow to make predictions using SMILES.
-The workflow uses RDKit to perform a conformational search and returns boltzmann-weighted <sup>13</sup>C chemical shifts for the input smiles.

 ## Webserver
 The model has also been implemented as a webserver to enable quick predictions from SMILES strings.
-The webserver can be accessed at:
+The webserver can be accessed at: https://nova.chem.colostate.edu/v2/cascade/home/

 ## Citation
 If you use CASCADE-2.0 in your work, please cite the following work: